DSD-DBS/capella-dockerimages/docs/docs/index.md

 **Make sure that all `docker` commands are executed in the root directory of the repository.**

-For each image, you'll find documentation how to build & run the image manually.
+For each image, you'll fibackupnd documentation how to build & run the image manually.

 ## Build images in a CI/CD environment